tonyscottpage/site/whoweare.markdown

 Over 25 years of practice we notice leaders becoming less trusted.
 If today you say "I am a leader!", who is interested?
 But if instead you ask "What could be different round here?", others will move into action... together.

 Our company has worked with leaders on their challenges in 80 organisations and 40 countries, to create enabling environments that unlock the power of their teams.
 Page Consulting?
-Two words - a joke on a brass plaque that brought life to this small company!
+Two words - a joke on a brass plaque that brought life to this enterprise!
 The founder Tony Page ([CV here]({{ site.baseurl}}/documents/tonypagecv.pdf)) is a 59 year old father with two grown up children, and a partner for 34 years to [Helen]({{ site.baseurl}}/who-we-are/helen).

 So what do we stand for?
 For you AND your team - not favouring one over the other.
 For 'decluttering' towards purpose.
 For joining the dots.
 For 'self-organising' as in Occupy Sandy, and Linux (see [inspirations]({{ site.baseurl}}/documents/inspirations)).
 We want to radically enable you to link, build trust and take accountability.